Fransualdo-Lopes/uol-furniro-e-commerce/README.md

 <!-- <img width="1200" height="475" alt="Banner" src="url-exemplo" /> -->
 </div>

-# Run and deploy in my Vercel
+# Run and deploy in your plataform develoment

 This contains everything you need to run your app locally.